I was struggling hard with Facebook ads when I ran across this post on how to write ads for Facebook by Joanna.

 They also noted that the five most persuasive words in the English language are:

-Keep these in mind when writing your Facebook ad copy.
+Keep these in mind when writing your Facebook ad copies.

 Don’t be afraid to be inspirational.

-Write copy the includes compelling adjectives and uncommon wording.
+Write copy that includes compelling adjectives and uncommon wording.

 However, take caution not to get too carried away with nice words, forgetting about why you created the ad in the first place: to make people convert.